 New Jersey is unique in that there are no rural hospitals.
 All hospitals have anesthesiologists on staff.
 No patient in New Jersey is more than 20 minutes away from a trauma center by helicopter.
 There are about 400 nurse anesthetists in New Jersey with about 50% of hospitals and Surgicenters utilizing the anesthesia care team.
 There has been a drain on manpower because of the number of offices providing surgery and the decrease in Surgicenters.
 In addition the drop in Residents during the mid 1990′s and the increase in Residents from overseas will result in a further drop in anesthesia providers in the next decade.
 The recent failure of the Congress to fund fairly teaching of residents in a ratio of 2 to 1 attending, will cause further closing of residency programs.
 The future will find CRNAs graduating at twice the number as physician anesthesiologists.

-At present the NJSSA has 970 active members, 19 affiliate members, 82 resident members, and 134 retirees for a total of 1205.
+At present the NJSSA has 1383 members, of which 969 are active members, 93 resident members, and 94 medical students.
 The Advocacy and Management Group provides office management.
 The NJSSA retains an attorney and a lobbyist.

 The NJSSA has 10 delegates and 10 alternates to the ASA House of Delegates, a Director and an Alternate Director.
 Dr. Roger Moore was the first anesthesiologist from New Jersey to become President of the ASA for 2008-2009.